 As parents, there’s a desire to see your children grow strong and healthy.
 The same goes when it comes to their oral health.
 While they’re still young, you want to make sure that they get their healthy oral habits down pat.
 And doing so ensures their dental success in the future.

 - If your child has teething pain, there are a few quick remedies you can do.
 Letting them chew on certain toys can help ease the pain.

-- As they grow older, you can graduate to a soft-bristled brush with a small head.
+As they grow older, you can graduate to a soft-bristled brush with a small head.
 Make use of a little smidge of low-fluoride toothpaste to protect their teeth as they grow.
 Encourage them to spit out the paste right after brushing.
 This is a critical healthy oral habit for your kiddo to learn.
 The sooner, the better.
 Once they’re around 2-3 years of age, you can have them graduate to your typical tube of toothpaste.